userFRM/thetadata-terminal-docker/README.md

 The dominant latency factor remains the internet connection to ThetaData servers (~50-100ms), not Docker.

 ## Troubleshooting

+### Java Version Error
+If you see `UnsupportedClassVersionError`:
+- ThetaTerminal requires Java 17 or higher
+- The Docker image uses Java 17 by default
+- Error: "class file version 61.0" = requires Java 17

+### File Permission Errors
+If you see `No such file or directory` errors:
+- Ensure all directories are created: `mkdir -p config logs theta-data`
+- Check permissions: `ls -la theta-data/`
+- The container needs to write trust/certificate files

 ### Container won't start
 - Check credentials are correct